Create source types

 - Restart Splunk Enterprise.
 The new source types take effect after the restart completes.

-When you create a source type, there are some key attributes that you should specify:
+When you create a source type, there are some important settings to specify:

 - Event breaks: To learn how to use the props.conf file to specify event breaks, see Configure event line breaking.

 There are also a number of additional settings that you can configure for event breaks and time stamps.
 See the props.conf specification in the Splunk Enterprise Admin Manual for more information.

 Override source types on a per-event basis